Whoa (Earl Sweatshirt song)

-"Whoa" is a song by American rapper Earl Sweatshirt and the second single from his debut studio album Doris.
-It was released on March 12, 2013, by Tan Cressida and Columbia Records.
-It is featuring and produced by Tyler, The Creator.
+"Whoa" is a song by the American rapper Earl Sweatshirt featuring and produced by fellow American rapper Tyler, the Creator.
+Written by both, it was released on March 12, 2013 by Tan Cressida and Columbia as the second single from his debut studio album Doris.
 It was recorded at Paramount Recording Studios in Hollywood, California.

 Music video

 The music video was released on March 11, 2013 on the official Odd Future YouTube channel.
 It was directed by Tyler, The Creator's alter-ego Wolf Haley.
 It currently has over 27 million views as of November 2020.